COVER CROP DEMONSTRATION PLOT GRANTS

 RECIPIENTS OF KEYSTONE SWCS CHAPTER SCHOLARSHPS

 The Keystone Chapter of the Soil and Water Conservation Society is offering two $500 scholarships to college undergraduate students in the fields of agriculture, environmental studies, soils, or natural resources, who are currently attending college in Pennsylvania.
 Applicants should have sophomore, junior, or senior status.
-Applications are to be postmarked no later than May 15 of each year.
+Applications are to be postmarked no later than May 31, 2024.
 Scholarships will be awarded on the basis of a combination of academic merit and program of study, quality of the student’s essay and application, financial need, and educational and career goals that are consistent with the SWCS mission.
 The SWCS strives to foster the science and art of natural resource conservation.
 Our work targets conservation of soil, water, and related natural resources on working land— land which is used to produce food and fiber.
 SWCS also promotes other services that improve the quality of life people experience in rural and urban communities.
 We work to discover, develop, implement, and improve ways to use land that sustains its productive capacity and enhances the environment.
 The cash award scholarships will be awarded in June of each year.
 Successful applicants will be notified by postal mail soon after the committee has arrived at a decision.
 We request that winners of previous years not apply a second time.
+More details refer to scholarship announcement letter.
 Apply here

 Please make this information available to students at your college or university.
 Feel free to distribute copies to other departments that have eligible students.
 One of this years scholarships was once again made possible by a generous donation from the Pennsylvania chapter of the Association of Retired Conservation Service Employees (ARCSE).